Murphy, Clark lead No. 9 Virginia past Georgia Tech 57-49

 The Yellow Jackets, meanwhile, picked up with a couple of easy baskets on a night when those sort of opportunities were hard to come by.

-With the clock about to run out, it looked as though Georgia Tech would finish with yet another slam.
-Wright went up for the dunk, but Jay Huff stuffed him to send the Cavaliers to the locker room with a bit of momentum.

-That carried over the second half.
-Virginia began on a 9-0 run.
+That gave Virginia some momentum heading to the locker room.
+The Cavaliers began the second half on a 9-0 run.

 BIG PICTURE